 Getting back into the swing of things

 The Friends assembled onsite once more on 24th April 2021, with the tools to continue seasonal maintenance, and also to pick up where the working parties had left off.
 It was really beginning to feel a little more like the old normal, even if the new one was still taking shape.
+We could also look up and see the roof repairs which had been undertaken by a contractor in the open air (the very cold open air!) whilst other activities were restricted.
+Huge thanks to the Heritage Lottery Fund for supporting this aspect of the project to bring the Pump House Cottage back into use, and especially making progress at such a difficult time.

 Short back and sides

-Strimming and digging were the orders of the day.
+Back to the present, strimming and digging were the orders of the day.
 Catching up with friends old and new under bright blue and sunny skies made for a delightful day.

 Reviewing the impact of each loosening, we now await Step 3, no sooner than 17th May, for many indoor leisure and entertainment venues and Step 4, no earlier than 21st June, when legal limits on social contact may be lifted.
 For heritage site, like ourselves, we hope to review our activities and look forward to being able to safely provide open days and tours later in the year – with the national vaccination programme aiming to cover all adults by July, there is reason to hope that Heritage Open Days in September will see a welcome return to exploring our past.